usmanhameed2017/Node-JS/Lecture-05/Theory.md

 • To import a local module, you have to use the `require()` method with the local module's name passed as the argument.

 ## Core Modules
-• These are modules that come with Node.js by default.
+• These are the modules that come with Node.js by default.

 • You do not have to download them in your project.